ibm-cloud-docs/vpc/backup-service-event-notifications-events.md

 1. In the Connect to {{site.data.keyword.en_short}} side panel, review the source details for the connection, and provide a description.
 1. Select the resource group and the {{site.data.keyword.en_short}} service instance that you want to connect.

-   If an IAM authorization between IBM Cloud Backup for VPC and {{site.data.keyword.en_short}} doesn't exist in your account, follow the steps in [Enabling service-to-service authorization for Event Notifications](/docs/vpc?topic=vpc-backup-s2s-auth&interface=ui#backup-s2s-auth-procedure-en-ui) to set it up.
+   If an IAM authorization between IBM Cloud Backup for VPC and {{site.data.keyword.en_short}} doesn't exist in your account, follow the steps in [Enabling service-to-service authorization for {{site.data.keyword.en_short}}](/docs/vpc?topic=vpc-backup-s2s-auth&interface=ui#backup-s2s-auth-procedure-en-ui) to set it up.
 AIM Admin role is required to set up authorizations.

 1. To confirm the connection, click **Save**.